SMWundefined/Supermarket-list-ElectronJS/README.md

 # Supermarket-list-ElectronJS
-electronJS based application which has a customizable window npm install npm  run package-mac
+electronJS based application which has a customizable Desktop window

+- Built a desktop application using Electron.js which allows to build desktop apps using only JavaScript.
+- Built a minimal shopping list app with a custom menu and multiple windows and implement Materialize CSS for styling.
+- Publish the app to a package.dmg file using the Electron Packager.

+npm install
+npm  run package-mac